Optimize your pages for mobile devices following the 6 pillars of Mobile SEO

 Voice searches have been a reality for many years.
 However, only with the recent improvement and popularization of the famous virtual assistants (Siri, Alexa, and Google Assistant), we are now witnessing a real change in search experiences.

 Another important point of this new SEO trend is that voice resources are not restricted to smartphones.
-They already equip Smart TVs, home appliances, and the artificial intelligence devices made available by large technology companies.
+They already equip Smart TVs, home appliances, and artificial intelligence devices made available by large technology companies.

 It is worth mentioning that if your content gets a featured snippet (zero position in Google), virtual robots can read it aloud!